World's longest domestic flight

-The great-circle route of the longest domestic flight between Papeete and Paris, the longest domestic commercial passenger flight in history (by great-circle distance).
-To take advantage of prevailing tailwinds, the actual routes flown tended to be more southerly.

 Air Tahiti Nui Flight 64 (TN64/THT64) was the world's longest domestic flight, and the longest scheduled passenger flight ever.
 It was created due to restrictions imposed by the United States over international flights in a context of the COVID-19 pandemic.
 The flight, operated by Air Tahiti Nui, was between Papeete in French Polynesia and Paris in metropolitan France, traversing a distance of 15715 km and taking 16 hours, 26 minutes.
 It was a domestic flight as French Polynesia is part of the French Republic.

 Historical records

 Longest domestic flight

 "Tetiaroa" (registered F-OTOA), a Boeing 787-9, one of the planes that operated Air Tahiti Nui's longest domestic flights.

 The world's longest commercial domestic flight was flight TN64 operated by Air Tahiti Nui, a French airline based in French Polynesia.
 The flight operated between Tahiti's Faa'a International Airport near Papeete to Charles de Gaulle Airport near Paris, France.
 It covered a great-circle distance of 15715 km taking approximately 16 hours and 20 minutes.
 With its great-circle distance, it set the record both for world's longest domestic flight as well as the world's longest non-stop commercial flight.

 Air Tahiti Nui began the route on 15 March 2020, departing Faa'a International Airport at 3:14 AM local time as flight TN64, flying nonstop to Charles de Gaulle Airport and landing at 6:00 AM local time on 16 March, taking 15 hours and 46 minutes.
 The Boeing 787-9 operating the flight (registered F-OTOA) carrying between 130 and 150 passengers (and no cargo on the eastbound route).
 TN64 continued to operate the flight through March and April 2020, with its final flight on 19 April 2020.

 Prior to this record, the record, at the time, for the longest non-stop commercial flight by great-circle distance was held by Singapore Airlines, with their Singapore to Newark route at a distance of 15343 km.